 The lucky last is our favourite one.
 This bowl has a great balance of roasted vegetables with fresh produce, our favourite dressing and the beautiful pickled ginger.
 This is our Japanese Inspired Bowl.

 - 1 small-medium sweet potato, cut into cubes

 - 2 large handfuls of baby spinach

 - 2 handfuls of finely chopped red cabbage

 - Tahini dressing as recipe mentioned earlier

 The vegetables that are for roasting are done at 200C (390F) for around 20-25 minutes with the rice bran oil and salt.
-Also the tofu is marinated with the sweet chilli sauce and tamari sauce for at least half an hour then fried on a fry pan for around 10 minutes tossing occasionally.
-Everything else in the recipes should be just putting them together, sprinkle the seeds and dressing and it’s ready to go!
+Also, the tofu is marinated with the sweet chilli sauce and tamari sauce for at least half an hour then fried on a frying pan for around 10 minutes tossing occasionally.
+Everything else in the recipes should be just putting them together, sprinkle the seeds and dressing, and it’s ready to go!

-What’s your favourite buddha bowl style combination?
+What’s your favourite vegan buddha bowl style combination?
 Would love to hear in the comments below.

 Interested in more recipes?

 Want to get inspired each week with a new vegan recipe using everyday ingredients?
 Click on the link below to get them straight to your inbox!